meltano/meltano/docs/src/_contribute/prerequisites.md

 # Install the pre-commit hook
 poetry run pre-commit install --install-hooks

-# Bundle the Meltano UI into the `meltano` package
-make bundle

 # Obtain a shell in the poetry created virtual environment
 poetry shell
 ```